top of page

 Photos by Paul Baker, Stadium Journey

-Stadium Info FANFARE Score: 4.00
+Stadium Info FANFARE Score: 3.86

 Mohegan Sun Arena 1 Mohegan Sun Blvd Uncasville, CT 06382

-Year Opened: 2001 Capacity: 9,323
+Year Opened: 2001 Capacity: 10,000

 The Sun Also Rises

-Food & Beverage 3
+Food & Beverage 4

-Atmosphere 5
+Atmosphere 4

-Local organizations line the concourse running raffles and offering some giveaways.
+Local organizations line the concourse running raffles and offering giveaways.
 Feel free to sign up for contests and pick up a free roster sheet while you circle the concourse.
-The interior of the arena has been designed to mimic the overall esthetic of the casino and evoke the look of the local forest.
+The interior of the arena has been designed to mimic the overall aesthetic of the casino and evoke the look of the local forest.

 Neighborhood 5

 Eastern Connecticut is an area full of small towns and wooded countryside removed from the urban areas of southern New England.
-Still, Mohegan Sun Casino is centrally located within the region, and is located roughly an hour from Providence, Worcester, Hartford, and New Haven.
+Still, Mohegan Sun Casino is centrally located within the region and is located roughly an hour from Providence, Worcester, Hartford, and New Haven.
 Neighboring Foxwoods Casino is just over 10 miles to the east.

 Mohegan Sun is one of the largest casinos in the United States, with over 364,000 square feet of gaming space.
-For fans who come to Sun games and do not want to gamble, the casino also contains theaters, night clubs, 44 different restaurants with enough variety to satisfy any appetite, and 130,000 square feet of retail space, all located just steps from the arena’s front entrance.
-While the casino may not be your traditional neighborhood, the number and variety of entertainment choices available before or after a Sun game are impressive.
-More information about Mohegan Sun’s dining, entertainment and lodging options can be found here.
+For fans who come to Sun games and do not want to gamble, the casino also contains theaters, nightclubs, 44 different restaurants with enough variety to satisfy any appetite, and 130,000 square feet of retail space, all located just steps from the arena’s front entrance.

-Fans visiting the area during the summer months of the WNBA season may wish to visit nearby Mystic, a seaside town and tourist attraction known for its historic seaport, maritime museum, preserved sailing ships and aquarium.
-It’s a popular destination for travelers in the area.
+Fans visiting the area during the summer months of the WNBA season may wish to visit nearby Mystic, a seaside town and tourist attraction known for its historic seaport, maritime museum, preserved sailing ships, and aquarium.
+It's a popular destination for travelers in the area.

 Fans 3